dclfbk/coolcitytrack/docs/stateoftheart.md

-### Environmental quality characterization of public schools transformed into climate shelters in Barcelona: A pilot innovative study
+### ❓Environmental quality characterization of public schools transformed into climate shelters in Barcelona: A pilot innovative study
 https://www.researchgate.net/publication/354081075_Environmental_quality_characterization_of_public_schools_transformed_into_climate_shelters_in_Barcelona_A_pilot_innovative_study   (full text requested, waiting for the answer)
 - *Authors*:
 - *Year*: